Unique, Innovative, Challenging

-Our curriculum provision is a unique and ever-changing document: our community is changing, our children’s lives are changing.
+Our curriculum provision is a unique and ever-changing document: our community is changing; our children’s lives are changing.
 We have to change with them.

 How is our curriculum delivered?

-Finally, we have a perform/ inform week.
+We then have a perform/ inform week.
 Our children know that teaching our new skills and knowledge to someone else allows us to embed our learning.
 Work is evaluated and successes are celebrated.
 And so the cycle continues…

 To help our children understand how they learn in the best way they can, we teach them a set of key learning behaviours.
-In foundation stage these are broken down into: risk taking, cooperation, imagination, independence, concentration, taking care, pride, don’t give up, explore, fun, check it and ideas.
+In Foundation Stage these are broken down into: risk taking, cooperation, imagination, independence, concentration, taking care, pride, don’t give up, explore, fun, check it and ideas.

 In KS1 and KS2 the behaviours the children focus on are: cooperation, concentration, courage, curiosity, enthusiasm, direction, empathy, flexibility, humility, imagination, independence, humour, open mindedness, perseverance, precision, reflectiveness, resilience, responsibility, risk taking and self-discipline.
-These are displayed in every teaching area and having a word of the week allows children to practice these behaviours, building up an understanding of good learning skills.
+These are displayed in every teaching area and having a word of the week allows children to practise these behaviours, building up an understanding of good learning skills.

 At the beginning of a new theme, usually every half term, our classes will consider what they know already about that topic and discuss what they want to find out.
 Every child and every class is unique, which is why our planning has to be flexible to change with the needs of the individuals.
-A wonder wall is created in each class, with a knowledge harvest, questions and work in progress throughout the theme.
-Our wonder walls are transferred to the corridors for all to see at the end of every half term and renamed as a wow wall.
+A Wonder Wall is created in each class, with a Knowledge Harvest, questions and work in progress throughout the theme.
+Our Wonder Walls are transferred to the corridors for all to see at the end of every half term and renamed as a Wow Wall.
 This means our stunning displays are constantly changing.

-Our teachers have 20 thinkers’ keys to use in order to challenge our children’s thinking and encourage them to think in different ways.
-These work well with Blooms’ Taxonomy and our learning behaviours.
+Our teachers have 20 Thinker’s Keys to use in order to challenge our children’s thinking and encourage them to think in different ways.
+These work well with Bloom’s Taxonomy and our learning behaviours.

 Once per term we have a week dedicated to a specific theme.
-During the week, we explore all 20 learning behaviours and teach 2 lessons about how to think.
 Everything during that week ties into the theme.
-During the school year 2013- 2014 for example, our 3 themed week were: ‘Resourceful Thinkers’ where children had a no pen day, a no projector day and an outdoor learning day, encouraging the teachers to think more creatively about their planning; ‘hopes and dreams’ where we considered what we wanted for our own futures and what we might do to achieve them and ‘Down on the Farm’ which was a science and geography based week, considering agriculture, where our food comes from, growing our own vegetables and looking after animals.
-In between themed weeks are our themed days, which may include events such as World Book Day or Everybody Writes Day.
+One year, for example, our three themed week were: ‘Resourceful Thinkers’ where children had a no pen day, a no projector day and an outdoor learning day, encouraging the teachers to think more creatively about their planning; ‘Hopes And Dreams’ where we considered what we wanted for our own futures and what we might do to achieve them and ‘Down on the Farm’ which was a science and geography based week, considering agriculture, where our food comes from, growing our own vegetables and looking after animals.
+In between themed weeks are our themed days, which may include events such as World Book Day or ‘Everybody Writes Day’.

 We understand that for learning to take place, we need regular time to reflect on our thinking.
 At Burnley Brow reflection doesn’t just happen at the end of a lesson, but continuously throughout the day.
-Our teachers use regular ‘stop structures’ to allow thinking time for children to reflect on the learning process and embed new thoughts with their peers.
+Our teachers use regular ‘Stop Structures’ to allow thinking time for children to reflect on the learning process and embed new thoughts with their peers.

 Use of ICT